Nonye2K3/chia/OpenBSD-Install.md

 # build / set up GUI
 npm run build

-# Remove failed electron 8.2.5 install and fall back to the OpenBSD ports tree 8.2.0 electron,
+# Remove failed electron 8.2.5 install and fall back to the OpenBSD
-# which currently (as of 6/10/2020) works but may not continue to work in the future.
+# ports tree 8.2.0 electron, which currently (as of 6/10/2020) works.
 #
+# This may not continue to work in the future.
+A full solution to
-# A full solution to this requires official OpenBSD electron builds, provided by the
+# this requires official OpenBSD electron builds, provided by the
 # electron project itself.

 rm -rf node_modules/electron